Published on in Health Tip of the Week

 If your child has tested positive for COVID-19, you probably have many questions.
 With so much information available and guidelines changing frequently as scientists and doctors continue to study the virus (and its variants), it can be hard to know what to do.
 The following guidance from Children’s Hospital of Philadelphia (CHOP) and the Centers for Disease Control and Prevention (CDC) can help you navigate your child’s illness and avoid spreading the virus to others.

 Though it’s normal to worry anytime your child is sick, there’s no need to panic if they’ve tested positive for COVID-19.
-There’s increasing evidence that COVID-19 is becoming a milder infection in most otherwise healthy children, similar to a cold or mild flu, and the majority can recover at home.
+There’s increasing evidence that COVID-19 is a mild infection in most otherwise healthy children, similar to a cold or mild flu, and the majority can recover at home.
 As you would with any respiratory virus, keep your child comfortable with plenty of fluids and over-the-counter pain medication, and monitor their symptoms.

 If your child isn’t eating, drinking, breathing or acting normally, or has a high-risk condition or immunosuppression, please contact your care team.
 In the unlikely event that your child shows any emergency warning signs, such as trouble breathing, seek medical care immediately.

-Isolate for 5 days
+Isolate for 5 days, then wear a mask for days 6-10

 If your child tests positive for COVID-19, they’ll need to isolate for five full days.
 No matter what kind of test you used, even an at-home test, you don’t need another test to confirm that your child is positive for COVID-19.
 If your child has symptoms, start counting days one day after symptoms begin.
 If your child isn’t experiencing symptoms, start counting days one day after you were tested (not the day you received the positive test result.)
 This online tool can help you determine how many days to stay in isolation.